scify/Memor-i-Studio/README.md

 on your server via [WINE for Linux](https://www.winehq.org/)

 - Make sure you have run `xhost +`
-- Setup a user where wine will be installed (non-system user), e.g. `project_memori`
+- Set up a user where wine will be installed (non-system user), e.g. `project_memori`
 - Install wine with `sudo apt install wine`.
 - Make sure the `WINE_BASE_DIR` has the `www-data` as an owner with full access
 - Download [Innosetup](https://jrsoftware.org/isdl.php) .exe file, and upload it to the server.